-Quality of teaching

-Action Intended out- come Evaluation Cost

-Continue to maxim- ise benefits from ef- fective use of edu- cational software gress from their starting points Software such as Bedrock, continue to provide valuable resources to close the covid learning gap, particularly supporting pupils at times of school absence.
-Other software provides valuable means to monitor progress of disadvantaged stu- dents compared to the school cohort. £18,400

-Emotional support and mentoring Numbers of students requiring support from both qualified counsellors and volun- teer mentors remains high compared with historical levels.
-Attendance of key groups compare with national averages. £17,400
+Quality of teaching for all Action Intended out- come Evaluation Cost Continue to maxim- ise benefits from ef- fective use of edu- cational software Software such as Bedrock, continue to provide valuable resources, particularly supporting pupils at times of school ab- sence and wider literacy needs of the school.
+Other software provides valuable means to monitor progress of disadvan- taged students compared to the school cohort. £18,400 Emotional support and mentoring Attendance levels Numbers of students requiring support from both qualified counsellors and volun- teer mentors remains high compared with historical levels.
+Attendance of key groups compare with national averages. £17,400 Targeted suppor Action Intended out- come Evaluation Cost Continue with tar- geted interventions Attainment gap continues to close Effective use of teaching assistants pro- vides support particularly in the areas of literacy and numeracy. £87,800 Continued curricu- lum support for dis- advantaged pupils Full access to all extra-curricular ac- tivities.

-Targeted support t

-Action Intended out- come Evaluation Cost

-Continue with tar- geted interventions Attainment gap continues to close Effective use of teaching assistants pro- vides support particularly in the areas of literacy and numeracy. £87,800

-Continued curricu- lum support for dis- advantaged pupils Full access to all extra-curricular ac- tivities.
 Supplies for technology lessons ensured all disadvantaged pupils were able to ac- cess the curriculum.
 Support for trips in- cluded theatre trips, field trips and a musi- cal prom.
-Disadvantaged pupils were able to access peripatetic music lessons and participate in the Duke of Edinburgh award scheme in the same way as any other pupil. £33,000
+Disadvantaged pupils were able to access peripatetic music lessons and participate in the Duke of Edinburgh £33,000

+award scheme in the same way as any other pupil.

-Other approache S
+Other approaches

-Action Intended out- come Evaluation Cost
+Action Intended out- Evaluation Cost

-Provision of uniform and equipment to families. pupils.
+come

+pupils.
 A number of families have been sup- ported with the purchase of uniforms and equipment. £2,400

-Total amount 2022/2023 £159,900
+Total amount 2023/2024 £159,900